-While this is a great tool for allowing potential matches to learn more about you, it can also be a bit daunting.
+While the popular dating app can be a great tool for allowing potential matches to learn more about you, it can also be a bit daunting.
 You only get to choose three questions to display, and there are so many options it can be hard to narrow it down.
 Not to mention, it can be difficult to decide just what to say in your answers.

 5 Tips for Writing the Best Hinge Answers

-Ideally, pick questions where you can write answers that not only tell people something about you, but something that they can comment on as well.
+Ideally, you want to pick questions where you can write answers that not only tell people something about you but something that they can comment on as well.
 For example, your annual trip to Alaska, or your membership to your neighborhood’s book club.

 While food topics can be basic, answering a question with something about food can lead to a potential date saying something like, “Oh, you love Italian food?
 There’s a great spot by my office, we should go some time.”